HelenRomina/HelenRomina/README.md

 - <h2>About me </h2>
 <p> I'm Helen Romina, I have an interest in robotics and automatization.
-Currently, I'm changing of career from biomedical engineering to computer engineering.
+Currently, I'm changing of career from biomedical engineering.
 Futhermore, I'm learning some frameworks of Javascript.</p>

 <h2>Skills</h2>
 <li> Python.</li>